pypa/pyproject-hooks/README.rst

 `PEP 517 <https://www.python.org/dev/peps/pep-0517/>`_ specifies a standard
 API for systems which build Python packages.

-This package contains wrappers around the hooks specified by PEP 517.
-It
+`PEP 660 <https://www.python.org/dev/peps/pep-0660/>`_ extends it with a build mode that leads to editable installs.

-provides:
+This package contains wrappers around the hooks specified by PEP 517 and PEP 660.
+It provides:

 - A mechanism to call the hooks in a subprocess, so they are isolated from the current process.